Product Info Summary

 See how Boster Bio validate our ELISA kits: ELISA Validation Information

-Background of alpha 1B-Glycoprotein
+Background of A1BG

 Alpha-1-B glycoprotein is a 54.3 kDa protein in humans that is encoded by the A1BG gene.
 The protein encoded by this gene is a plasma glycoprotein of unknown function.
 The protein shows sequence similarity to the variable regions of some immunoglobulin supergene family member proteins.
 Patients who have pancreatic ductal adenocarcinoma show an overexpression of A1BG in pancreatic juice.